mplodowski/dynamicpdf-plugin/README.md

 There are couple ways to install this plugin.

-1. Use October [Marketplace](http://octobercms.com/help/site/marketplace) and __Add to project__ button.
-2. Use October backend area *Settings > System > Updates & Plugins > Install Plugins* and type __Renatio.DynamicPDF__.
-3. Use `php artisan plugin:install Renatio.DynamicPDF` command.
+1. Use `php artisan plugin:install Renatio.DynamicPDF` command.
-4. Use `composer require renatio/dynamicpdf-plugin` in project root.
-When you use this option you must run `php artisan october:up` after installation.
+2. Use `composer require renatio/dynamicpdf-plugin` in project root.
+When you use this option you must run `php artisan october:migrate` after installation.

-> Fourth option should be used only for advanced users.

 # PDF content {#pdf-content}